LLM Wiki — Agentic AI Landscape#

 What’s Inside#

-17 sources across tools, standards, methodologies, evaluation, and practitioner insights:
+39 sources across tools, standards, methodologies, evaluation, memory, multi-agent frameworks, economics, governance, industry analysis, and production guides:

-Tools: scion (GCP), kiro (AWS), claude-code (Anthropic), fabric (Miessler), pai (Miessler), paperclip (company-level orchestration), promptfoo (eval tooling), notebooklm (Google Labs)
+Tools: scion (GCP), kiro (AWS), claude-code (Anthropic), fabric (Miessler), pai (Miessler), paperclip (company-level orchestration), promptfoo (eval tooling), notebooklm (Google Labs), mem0 (memory management)

-Methodologies: spec-kit (GitHub, spec-driven development), bmad-method (agile AI-driven development), ten-pillars-agentic-skill-design (Forster)
+Methodologies: spec-kit (GitHub), bmad-method (agile AI-driven), ten-pillars-agentic-skill-design (Forster)

 Standards: agent-skills-standard (agentskills.io), mcp-protocol (Model Context Protocol)